The Discovery Call Prep Work That Most Firms Skip (And Prospects Can Always Tell)

 Who Gets the Most Value

-Consulting teams trying to delegate discovery.
-You've got salespeople or junior consultants who could handle first calls, but you don't trust them to ask the right questions.
-A structured, data-informed agenda makes delegation safe.
+Boutique consulting teams trying to let salespeople and associates run first discovery calls.
+You've got revenue people and junior consultants who could handle first calls, but you don't trust them to ask the right questions.
+A structured, data-informed agenda makes delegation safe, because the methodology is in the agenda instead of in the founder's head.
+This is the primary unlock.
+Everything else is downstream.

-Multi-vertical practices.
-If you're serving healthcare on Monday and manufacturing on Tuesday, the context switching tax is real.
-Agendas that reflect each client's specific industry, company profile, and intake responses keep your questions sharp across verticals.
+Multi-vertical boutique firms.
+If your team is serving healthcare on Monday and manufacturing on Tuesday, the context-switching tax compounds across every consultant in the firm.
+Agendas that reflect each client's specific industry, company profile, and intake responses keep questions sharp across verticals, regardless of who's in the room.

 Stop Rebuilding Your Discovery Call Agenda From Scratch

-The best consultants I know aren't the ones with the most experience or the deepest industry knowledge.
-They're the ones who've systematized the parts of their practice that shouldn't require reinvention every time.
+The best boutique firms aren't the ones with the most experience or the deepest industry knowledge.
+They're the ones that systematized the parts of the practice that shouldn't require the founder's calendar every time.

 Discovery prep is one of those parts.

 The questions are mostly the same.
 The structure is mostly the same.
 What changes is the client-specific context.
-And that's exactly what AI is good at: taking structured data and web intelligence and synthesizing it into a useful starting point.
+And that's exactly what AI is good at: taking structured data and web intelligence and synthesizing it into a useful starting point an associate can walk into the call with.

 Tags